Michele Boldrin: Political activity

 In September 2024, together with Alberto Forchielli, Boldrin founded the political association Drin Drin (“Ring Ring”), conceived as a preparatory step toward forming a new political party.
 On 12 October 2025 the movement was formally reconstituted as the political party Ora! (“Now!”) at its founding congress (10–12 October 2025) after a year-long incubation as the Drin Drin association; the congress elected Boldrin as its first Secretary and Alberto Forchielli as President.

+Michele Boldrin formally announced his candidacy for Mayor of Venice in the 2026 municipal elections with Ora!, during a public conference held at the M9 Meet hall in Mestre.
+He leads an autonomous centrist coalition focused on innovation and advanced services, as an alternative to the traditional centre-left and centre-right blocs.

 Political and scientific views

+During his youth, he took part in extraparliamentary left-wing groups and later became a member of the Italian Communist Party, serving between 1975 and 1978 in the Venetian provincial secretariat of the party's youth wing, the FGCI.

 Before the 2013 Italian general election, Boldrin co-founded with economist Luigi Zingales and journalist Oscar Giannino the political movement Act to Stop the Decline.
 Because of the poor results the party achieved in the 2014 European Parliament election, he resigned.
 Later on, he focused on his own YouTube channel and founded in late 2018 a think-tank called Liberi Oltre le illusioni (Free Beyond Illusions).

 Boldrin has been an outspoken critic of Modern Monetary Theory, debating with American economist Warren Mosler, as well as Italian journalist Paolo Barnard.
 In his youth, he has been an Avanguardia Operaia supporter, while taking office as provincial secretary of the Italian Communist Youth Federation.
 Later on, he was a Republican Party (GOP) and Lega Nord supporter, advocating for more cultural liberal positions, and later endorsed Italian civil rights activist Marco Cappato.
 He is critical of More Europe, the party Cappato belongs to, especially criticizing their economic plan, as well as the alliances within the party, and defined the members of the party as "sell-outs".
 He compared the Donald Trump-led GOP to the Italian right-wing party Lega (after the rise of Matteo Salvini), as well as to Berlusconism.
 He criticized Nassim Taleb, as well as econophysics in general, debating with Italian geologist Francesco Sylos Labini, son of the Schumpeterian economist Paolo Sylos Labini.